ivarungupta/wingman-for-my-friend/README.md

 # Wingman-For-My-Friend

 Hey!
 I had to do it for one of my closest friend, basically he wanted to impress her friend (the one whom he likes a lot).
 This is a simple web application that allows users to input a phrase related to beauty, and it returns a corresponding girl's name.
 The application also handles specific inputs and provides a fun interaction.
-Additionally, there's a "Do It Again" button that lets users reset the form and try a new phrase.
+Additionally, there's a "Do It Again" button that lets users reset the form and try a new phrase...

 ## Demo